Help-Link: Affordable Warmth Scheme

 number of households with inefficient, sub-standard boilers.
-The Government backed Scheme was launched in January 2013 and is designed to give financial assistance to homeowners that are struggling with fuel bills and have a low graded boiler.
+The Scheme was launched in January 2013 and is designed to give financial assistance to homeowners that are struggling with fuel bills and have a low graded boiler.
 The Scheme aims to provide homeowners with more environmentally friendly boilers, and in turn-reduce fuel poverty.
 Eligibility for the scheme is based on a range of means tested government benefits that the customers is in receipt of.

 Advertising and sponsorship

 Help-Link signed up veteran children's presenter Johnny Ball to star in their new television adverts, as well as signing a one-year deal with Rugby Football Super League team Castleford Tigers to become their main front shirt sponsor for the 2013 season.
 Help-Link was brought before the Advertising Standards Authority in 2006 after two listeners complained that the company's radio advert about the winter freeze was alarmist.
 The complaint was not upheld with the ASA stating it 'did not consider that it had over-emphasised the situation or went further than the media coverage' and was not in breach of ASA rules.

-In October 2013, Help-Link announced they are the new secondary shirt sponsor of the rugby league club Leeds Rhinos; the most successful club in the Super League History.
-The sponsorship shall see the Help-Link name emblazoned on the reverse of the playing shirts, as well as on 25,000 replica shirts, pitch side boards at the ground and seen as a regular presence in the match day programme.
+In October 2013, Help-Link announced they are the new secondary shirt sponsor of the rugby league club Leeds Rhinos; it was the most successful club in the Super League History.
+The sponsorship made Help-Link's name emblazoned on the reverse of the playing shirts, as well as on 25,000 replica shirts, pitch side boards at the ground and seen as a regular presence in the match day programme.
 The deal will mark the first time that any company has been the secondary shirt sponsor of both the Leeds Rhinos and Leeds United simultaneously.

 Miller Pattison purchase

-The 24 April saw Help-Link announce their latest venture in the acquisition of the loft and cavity insulation specialist Miller Pattison, formerly known as SIG Energy Management, from SIG PLC.
+The 24 April saw Help-Link's announcement of their latest venture in the acquisition of the loft and cavity insulation specialist Miller Pattison, formerly known as SIG Energy Management, from SIG PLC.

 As part of the acquisition, which takes place a year since Help-Link received investment from private equity firm NorthEdge Capital, Help-Link will take on Miller Pattison’s network of 11 branches across the UK, their fleet of vehicles and 300 strong workforce.